Looking at travel insurance is the most boring part of planning a trip, but unfortunately for us travellers it’s a necessity.

 They will pay for a round-trip flight or transportation for one relative if you are in an Intensive Care Unit abroad.

-Not only does Remote Health cover accidental injuries and illnesses, but it also covers other medical issues such as cancer tests and treatments, rehabilitation and specialised treatments.
+Not only does the Complete plan cover accidental injuries and illnesses, but it also covers other medical issues such as cancer tests and treatments, rehabilitation and specialised treatments.

-It’s a yearly contract with monthly payments and covers long-term stays in every single country in the world.
+It’s a yearly contract with monthly payments and covers long-term stays in every country in the world (apart from those that are sanctioned).
 That includes the UK, Australia and the United States.

-It’s a great cover if you’re travelling around the world on a long-term basis, but it’s important to remember that this is a health insurance policy.
+It’s a great cover if you’re travelling around the world on a long-term basis, especially as this policy now offers travel coverage.

-There is an age limit to apply for this policy which is under 74 years.
+There is an age limit to apply for this policy which is 64 years.

 I’m going to break these down, so you have a clearer understanding of what’s covered in this policy.